Last Updated on June 2, 2021 by

 PeachCare for Kids

-Another program is PeachCare for Kids, and it is for children from low-income households who cannot obtain Medicaid but still meet the federal poverty income poverty levels.
+Another program is PeachCare for Kids, which is for children from low-income households who cannot obtain Medicaid but still meet the federal poverty income poverty levels.

 You can go to your local community health center for more information or call them at (800) 822-2539.